Pearl Bank Apartments: Architecture

 The architecture of the building is observed to be influenced by Brutalism, a popular architectural style, not just in Singapore but around the world, during the 1970s.
 It was designed by Singaporean architect Tan Cheng Siong of Archurban Architects Planners who took inspiration in the resemblance of the site to an airplane tail (the area of Pearl Bank Apartments is roughly in the shape of a triangle when viewed from the sky looking down).
 It would eventually lead to the idea of a high-rise tower that rivals the peak of Bukit Timah Hill (the tallest natural point on the island) to take advantage of the panoramic view of Singapore.

 The Pearl Bank Apartments consisted of a 38-storey hollow ¾ cylindrical tower, resembling a horseshoe, designed for a total occupancy of 1,500 persons.
 When completed in 1976, the building had the largest number of apartments contained in a single block, a grand total of 280, and had the highest density of any private modern residential building at 1,853 persons per hectare.

 The horseshoe shape of the tower was designed for efficiency as it was economical in terms of material used, offering the smallest wall-to-floor ratio.
 Its cylindrical shape allowed for daylight, ventilation and maximum panoramic views to all its units as well as connected residents to their neighbours whereas the opening in the circular structure faced west and minimised direct penetration of heat and light from the afternoon sun into the building.
 The slits in the circular slab also allowed for effective ventilation into the internal courtyard.
 The tower enveloped an inner void spanning 30m facing the building's internal central courtyard.
+The building's facade bears striking resemblance to the Lai Tak Tsuen apartments in Hong Kong.